Master's Thesis and Final Examination

 The main steps of this process are as follows; details are below.

-3. Submit Form 8 in myPurdue to officially schedule the final examination and submit an abstract.
+- Submit Form 8 in myPurdue to officially schedule the final examination at least 2-3 weeks before the exam date.

 Step 1: Schedule your final examination with your advisory committee members.